 You will need to research the dog’s physical, mental and behavioral traits, as well the space it needs for comfort and the socialization it needs to thrive (all in which I will detail in this guide).

 When purchasing a Chesador, it is important that you decide which color and gender you want first, as well as your preferences on spaying/neutering.

 You should also evaluate your daily schedule to make sure you can provide this dog with the right socialization, as well as assessing your household to see if you can designate a space for this large dog comfortably.

 Remember, these factors need to be assessed and acknowledged, not only to ensure your future happiness but the happiness of your future dog.

 How much does a Chesador puppy cost?

 Price is a deal-breaking factor for most future dog owners.
 A price of a dog can determine whether its the right dog for you, and whether your financially fit to house a dog altogether.

 The average price of a Chesador costs around $900-$1000 dollars, which is the lower average for most large-sized breeds.

-This is around the same price range of a Chesapeake Bay Retriever, and slightly cheaper than the $1000-$1200 range of a Labrador Retriever.
+This is around the same price range as a Chesapeake Bay Retriever, and slightly cheaper than the $1000-$1200 range of a Labrador Retriever.